How does this company make money?

 What does this company depend on?

-The mechanism depends on iron ore from Liberian, Brazilian, Canadian, and South African mining concessions; coking coal for blast furnace reduction chemistry; heavy-haul rail and port infrastructure at each mine site; natural gas and electricity for electric arc furnace operations; and automotive OEM qualification certifications for advanced high-strength steel grades.
+The company cannot run without iron ore from its own mining concessions in Liberia, Brazil, Canada, and South Africa; coking coal for the blast furnaces; heavy-haul rail and port infrastructure at those mine sites to move ore to ships; natural gas and electricity for electric arc furnace operations; and the automotive OEM qualification certifications that allow advanced high-strength steel grades to enter car supply chains at all.

 Who depends on this company?

-European and North American automotive manufacturers would lose access to Usibor 2000 and other advanced high-strength steel grades essential for crash safety requirements.
-Construction companies in markets served by integrated mills would face supply disruptions to steel beams and rebar.
-Appliance manufacturers relying on specific steel sheet grades would need to undergo lengthy requalification processes with alternative suppliers.
+European and North American car manufacturers would lose access to Usibor 2000 and other advanced high-strength steel grades that their vehicles must pass crash-safety tests with — there is no quick substitute.
+Construction companies served by the company's integrated mills would face disruptions to steel beams and rebar.
+Appliance makers that use specific steel sheet grades would have to go through lengthy requalification processes with whoever they tried to switch to.

 How does this company scale?